What is an optimizable unit?

 We at Sniffie are more than happy to help you with the process of deciding which products could be grouped together and which products should be optimized singularly.

-Benefits of grouping products together into bigger optimizable units
+Benefits of grouping products together into bigger optimizable product groups

-Grouping products into bigger optimizable units has two main benefits:
+Grouping products into bigger optimizable product groups has two main benefits:

 First, grouping can minimize cannibalization when optimizing products that are at risk of cannibalizing each other.